mdx-dev/platform-code-test/README.md

 The existing code is "legacy", and, ugh, it's ugly.
 Feel free to make any changes to the code as long as everything still works correctly and all specs pass.
 (Although, note that Awards are used elsewhere in the system, so their public interface must remain backward compatible).

-## Installation Hints
+## Installation Hints (Ruby)

 The easiest way is to use bundler to install the dependencies.
-To do so, you need to install the bundler gem if you havent already done so
+To do so, you need to install the bundler gem if you haven't already done so

     gem install bundler